 Like most initiatives in schools, flipping the classroom does have merit in the right situation.
-But also like most initiatives it's not a one-size-fits-all solution.
-Here are three questions that I have to ask before flipping a classroom.
-1. Students: Get Ready to Be Googled.
+Students: Get Ready to Be Googled.
 Photo Credit: Grace Kutney Picture this: two students are applying for admission to the same college.

 That guide provides a short run-down of the steps to creating your Edmodo account with your students.
 Included in the guide are links to additional resources like Edmodo's archived instructional webinars.
 A Nice Graphic Featuring The 3 Components of 21st Century Learning.
 I came across this awesome graphic on 21st century learning and found it really worth sharing with you here.